iGov OAuth 2.0 | February 2025 | |

 resource scope.¶

-Clients wishing access to these higher level resources MUST include the higher level scope in their authorization request to the authorization server.¶
+Clients wishing access to these higher level resources MUST include the higher level scope and acr_values in their authorization request to the authorization server.¶

-Authorization servers MUST only grant access to higher level scope resources to clients that have permission to request these scope levels.
-Client authorization requests containing scopes that are outside their permisson MUST be rejected.¶
+Authorization servers MUST only grant access to higher level scope resources to clients that have permission to request these scope levels and have met .
+Client authorization requests containing scopes that are outside their permission MUST be rejected.¶

 Authorization servers MAY set the expiry time (exp